Single-CLI Agent Platform: Create to Production in One CLI¶

 agents-clionly deploys to Agent Runtime, Cloud Run, or GKE; the LangGraph deploy CLI builds for LangGraph Cloud (LangChain langgraph-cli).
 Each consolidating CLI assumes its vendor. - The team uses a coding agent for lifecycle ops.
 Claude Code, Gemini CLI, Cursor, and Copilot CLI invoke shell commands cheaply.
 If a human runs every

-- The runtime ecosystem matches the CLI.
+- The runtime stack matches the CLI.

 agents-cliis Python anduvx-distributed (Google Developers Blog); LangGraph CLI is Python.
 Polyglot stacks pay a sidecar cost.

-Where these conditions hold, the pattern collapses the documented productivity sink — InfoQ's coverage frames the problem as "tooling and infrastructure ... fragmented across multiple services and environments" and the consolidation goal as making lifecycle interactions "more deterministic and efficient" (InfoQ, 2026-04-28).
+Where these conditions hold, the pattern collapses the documented productivity sink.
+InfoQ's coverage frames the problem as "tooling and infrastructure ... fragmented across multiple services and environments" and the consolidation goal as making lifecycle interactions "more deterministic and efficient" (InfoQ, 2026-04-28).

-Subcommand Taxonomy¶
+Subcommand taxonomy¶

 The phases consolidating CLIs cover are remarkably consistent across vendors: